-- 6. Not applicable. - 7. (a) Application should be made in advance of arrival of the goods.
-In certain circumstances, import permission can be given for goods which have inadvertently arrived at the point of entry. - (b) Permits may be issued promptly if a genuine emergency exists. - (c) Permits may be issued at any period of the year. - (d) A test certificate may be issued by a prescribed testing authority to certify that the woolpacks conform to Australian Wool Exchange (AWEX) standards.
-Applications for import permission are issued by officers of the Department of Agriculture authorised by the Minister for Agriculture.
+- 7. (a) Applications should be made in advance of arrival of the goods.
+This does not preclude import permission being sought for goods which have inadvertently arrived at a point of entry. - (b) Permits may be issued promptly if a genuine requirement exists. - (c) Permits may be issued at any period of the year. - (d) Importers only need to approach the Department of Agriculture to seek consideration of their application to import woolpacks.
+The Department of Agriculture and the Minister for Agriculture are the only entities that consider applications for permission to import woolpacks.
+Where relevant (i.e. for unused woolpacks intended to store greasy wool), importers may separately need to seek an original test certificate from an Australian or international prescribed testing authority, to certify that the woolpacks conform to Australian Wool Exchange (AWEX) standard no 3.